 Think of the KYC process as a multi-layered security check that confirms your customers are exactly who they claim to be.
 It’s not just a single step but a sequence of actions designed to build a trusted relationship from the very beginning.
 While the specifics can vary based on industry and risk level, the core framework generally follows three key phases: collecting information, verifying identity with technology, and performing ongoing checks.
 This structured approach helps businesses meet regulatory requirements and protect their platforms from fraud, all while establishing a secure environment for genuine users.

-Collecting and Validating Documents
+Collecting and Validating User Documents

 The first step is all about gathering the basics.
 To start the KYC verification process, a business needs to collect essential customer information.
 This typically includes a person’s full name, date of birth, address, and a unique identification number.
 To prove this information is legitimate, customers are asked to submit official documents.
 The most common forms of proof are a government-issued photo ID, like a passport or driver’s license, and a document that confirms their address, such as a recent utility bill or bank statement.
 This initial data collection forms the foundation of the customer’s identity profile and is the first line of defense against bad actors.